 AUTHORIZATION: U.S. House of Representatives Resolution Docket 2548, dated March 24, 1998, authorizes a study of the Rahway River Basin, NJ.

 STATUS: In response to locals concerns regarding flooding, Congress funded the Corps to conduct a reconnaissance study of the Rahway River Basin.
 In July 1999, the Corps issued a favorable reconnaissance report recommending that a feasibility study be conducted to develop flood risk management alternatives in the Rahway River Basin.
 The State of New Jersey Department of Environmental Protection concurred with the Corps reconnaissance study recommendations and signed a Feasibility Cost Sharing Agreement (FCSA) on March 14, 2002 to cost share the feasibility study.
 While an entire basin study was authorized, an initial screening conducted in 2006 determined that Cranford, NJ and City of Rahway (Robinson’s Branch) apparently have the greatest potential for Federal Interest.
 The study focus has been mostly in the Cranford area and completed work includes surveys, existing conditions hydrology and hydraulics (H&H), environmental and cultural.
 The seven alternatives for the Cranford area include structural (levee, floodwalls, channel improvement, and detention basin) and non-structures (dry and wet flood proofing, elevation and buyouts) plans including a dry detention basin in the South Mountain Reservation suggested by the Mayors’ Council on Rahway River.
 The benefit to cost analysis for the Cranford alternatives was completed early 2014.
 The two public information sessions were held in Cranford and Millburn Townships in May 2014 to provide public with status of the study including description of plans, cost estimate, and benefit to cost analysis for Cranford study area alternatives.
 The dry detention basin alternatives were eliminated due to strong public opposition.
-The public and the sponsor have supported Alternative 4 (Orange Reservoir + Channel Improvement.)
-The study was not funded in FY14.
-The study received $500K Federal funds in the FY15 Work Plan.
-The FY16 funds are being utilized to complete alternative analyses for the Robinson’s Branch and two additional alternatives for the Cranford study area requested by the Mayors' council (modification to Orange Reservoir and Lenape Park Dam Embankment) and (Orange Reservoir + Lenape Park Embankment + Channel Improvement).
-A tentatively selected plan (TSP) will be finalized in Summer 2016.
+The study received $500K Federal funds in the FY16 Work Plan.
+The FY16 funds were utilized to complete alternative analyses for the Robinson’s Branch and two additional alternatives for the Cranford study area requested by the Mayors' council (modification to Orange Reservoir and Lenape Park Dam Embankment) and (Orange Reservoir + Lenape Park Embankment + Channel Improvement).

 Ms. Rifat Salim,